 The accounting courses in grade 11 & 12 are very practical.
 It should be mentioned that our only course with a prerequisite is grade 12 accounting (BAT 4M1).
 Students have to take grade 11 accounting (BAF 3M1) to enroll in the grade 12 course.
 For students thinking of taking business at Durham College, accounting offers a great opportunity.
 A student with at least 70% in BAF 3M1 and BAT 4M1 is eligible to get credit for the "Accounting I" course if they are studying a Business Administration program at Durham College.

 Students who receive six high school business credits will receive a Business Certificate upon graduation.

-Our dedicated teaching staff consists of Mr. Hanke, Mrs. Weima and Mr. Clark.
+Our dedicated teaching staff consists of Mr. Hanke, Ms. McRae, Mrs. Weima and Mr. Clark.
 They have many years of experience teaching in these subjects and continue to stay current with business trends.